Employees in research and development worldwide

 Our global network of outstanding universities, research institutes and companies forms an important part of our Know-How Verbund.
-It gives us direct access to external scientific expertise, talented minds from various disciplines as well as new technologies, and helps us to quickly develop targeted, marketable innovations, strengthen our portfolio with creative new projects and in this way, reach our growth goals.
+It gives us direct access to external scientific expertise, talented minds from various disciplines as well as new technologies, and helps us to quickly develop targeted, marketable innovations, strengthen our portfolio with creative new projects, and in this way, reach our growth targets.

 We are working on innovative components and materials for electrochemical energy storage with the Karlsruhe Institute of Technology (KIT) at the Battery and Electrochemistry Laboratory (BELLA).
 At the joint Catalysis Research Laboratory (CaRLa), BASF is researching homogeneous catalysis in cooperation with the University of Heidelberg.
+Researchers there have discovered a new approach to using CO2 as a chemical feedstock.
+They identified the catalysts and process conditions to produce sodium acrylate from ethylene and CO2, a crucial step toward scaling the process for industrial use.
 BasCat is a joint laboratory operated by the UniCat cluster of excellence and BASF at the Technical University of Berlin, where new heterogenous catalysis concepts are being explored together with the Fritz Haber Institute of the Max Planck Society.
 The iL (Innovation Lab) in Heidelberg, Germany, focuses on functional printing, printed sensors and IoT (internet of things) applications.

-Our focus is on the development of value-adding innovations for our customers to secure our long-term competitiveness.
-Under our updated strategy, we have brought research and development even closer together from an organizational perspective, and thus better aligned with the needs of our customers.
+As part of our corporate strategy, we combined research and development at an organizational level, making it better aligned with the needs of our customers.
 Our aim is to continue to shorten the time to market and accelerate the company’s organic growth.
 A strong customer focus, digitalization, creativity, efficiency and collaboration with external partners are among the most important success factors here.
 In order to bring promising ideas to market as quickly as possible, we regularly assess our research projects using a multistep process and prioritize our focus areas accordingly.

 Our global research and development presence is vital to our success.
-We want to continue advancing our research and development activities, especially in Asia and North America, with a focus on growth in regional markets.
+In Asia in particular, we want to continue advancing our research and development activities with a focus on growth in regional markets.
 A stronger presence outside Europe creates new opportunities for developing and expanding customer relationships and scientific collaborations as well as for gaining access to talented employees.
 This strengthens our Research and Development Verbund and makes BASF an even more attractive partner and employer.
 The Ludwigshafen site in Germany is and will remain the largest in our Research Verbund.
-This was once again underlined with the investment in a new research center, which was opened in 2019.
-It houses highly automated experimental facilities for new process development and testing process catalysts.
-In addition, three state-of- the- art electron microscopes started operation in Ludwigshafen in 2019.
-These particularly benefit research in inorganic material systems, such as catalyst and battery research.
+This was once again underlined with the investment in a combined laboratory building for cleanroom and elemental analysis.
+The new building is scheduled to open in 2022 and will enable us to continue to drive forward Analytics 4.0 with innovative digitalization and automation solutions.

 The number and quality of our patents also attest to our power of innovation and long-term competitiveness.
-In 2019, we filed around 1,000 new patents worldwide.
-Also in 2019, we once again also ranked among the leading companies in the Patent Asset Index, a method that compares patent portfolios industry-wide.
+In 2020, we filed around 950 new patents worldwide.
+The Patent Asset Index, a method that compares patent portfolios, once again ranked us among the leading companies in the chemical industry in 2020.

 1 Sources: JRC (Energy efficiency and GHG emissions: Prospective scenarios for the Chemical and Petrochemical Industry 2017, Boulamanti A., Moya J.A.); DECHEMA Technology Study (Low carbon energy and feedstock for the European chemical Industry, 2017)